 - Megan Mulder (Special Collections Librarian) does in-depth instruction and works closely with faculty to integrate our rare books into their curriculum, curates exhibits, and creates original catalog records.

 - Melde Rutledge (Digital Collections Librarian) manages the digital production of SCA’s rare and unique collections.

 - Beth Tedford (Cataloging Assistant) creates copy catalog records for SCA materials and is currently working on records review and cleanup in preparation for a future ILS migration.

 - Tanya Zanish-Belcher (Director) manages the department, interacts with on-campus and external donors about collection donations or transfers and develops outreach events and projects with campus and external partners.

 As the number of our responsibilities has expanded, SCA has added several part-time positions to help us.
 They include:

-- Finley Trent (WFU MA ’16, UNCG MLS ’18) who serves on the Reference desk, processes collections, compiles research resources, and oversees the WFU History timeline
+- Finley Turner (WFU MA ’16, UNCG MLS ’18) who serves on the Reference desk, processes collections, compiles research resources, and oversees the WFU History timeline

 Finally, we could not do everything we do without our student assistants, Mel Rutledge as Digital Collections Librarian, and the Digitization Lab students!

 Please refer visitors with questions to our Research Room (625 ZSR) or email@example.com.
 We hope to see you soon!